-The Plan has an annual deductible.
-The deductible amounts are shown in Section 3, and are the amount of covered expenses that are paid by a member before benefits are payable by the Plan.
+No benefits will be paid until the annual deductible is met, unless the Plan specifically states otherwise.
+The deductible amounts are shown in Section 3 and are the amount of covered expenses that are paid by members before benefits are payable by the Plan.
 That means the member pays the full cost of services that are subject to the deductible until he or she has spent the deductible amount.
 Then the Plan begins sharing costs with the member.
-After the deductible has been satisfied, benefits will be paid according to Section 3.
-When a per member deductible is met, benefits for that member will be paid according to Section 3.
-If coverage is for more than one member, the per member deductible applies only until the total family deductible is reached.
+Subscribers with self-only coverage must meet the per member deductible, and for coverage with 2 or more members the per member deductible applies only until the total family deductible is reached.